opentelekomcloud-docs/geminidb/README.rst

 ===============================
-gaussdb-nosql
+geminidb
 ===============================

-Documentation project for GaussDB Distributed Multi-model NoSQL Database service
+Documentation project for GeminiDB Distributed Multi-model NoSQL Database service

 Please fill here a long description which must be at least 3 lines wrapped on 80 cols, so that distribution package maintainers can use it in their packages.